danicat/public-speaking/README.md

 ## Biography

-### Default (140 words)

-Daniela Petruzalek is an experienced IT professional with background in software engineering, consulting, pre-sales and developer relations, currently working as Tech Principal at ThoughtWorks UK.

-Her specialisation is data engineering and back end development and she is recognised by Google as a Google Developer Expert in Go and Google Cloud Platform.
-She's also a Google Cloud Certified Data Engineer, Oracle Certified Professional and TEDx speaker.

-As an active member of the developer community, she is often seen speaking at technical conferences on the subjects of Go, Python, GCP and data engineering, and also contributing to open source projects.

-She is currently a guest speaker on the course “Artificial Intelligence: Cloud and Edge Implementations” of the Department of Continued Education at University of Oxford.

-On her spare time she plays (and build) video games and pets random cats on the streets.

 ### Minibio (99 words)

-Daniela Petruzalek is an experienced IT professional with background in software engineering, consulting, pre-sales and developer relations, currently working as Tech Principal at ThoughtWorks UK.
+Daniela Petruzalek is an experienced IT professional with a background in software engineering, pre-sales and developer relations, currently working as Tech Principal at ThoughtWorks UK.
 Her specialisation is data engineering and back end development and she is recognised by Google as a Google Developer Expert in Go and Google Cloud Platform.
 She's also a Google Cloud Certified Data Engineer, Oracle Certified Professional, TEDx speaker and guest speaker on the course "Artificial Intelligence: Cloud and Edge Implementations" at University of Oxford.
-On her spare time she contributes to open source, plays video games and pets random cats on the streets.
+In her spare time she contributes to open source, plays video games and pets random cats on the streets.

 ### Nanobio (47 words)